 - Federal Verification Worksheet

-- Tax return transcript (obtained directly from the IRS)
+- 2015 tax return transcript (obtained directly from the IRS)

-Tax return transcripts and W-2s should be from the year prior to the academic year for which you are applying for aid (for example, for the 2013-14 academic year, you should submit your 2012 tax return transcript and/or W-2s).
+Tax return transcripts and W-2s should be from 2015.
 Not all documents will be required of all students, and you may be able to utilize the IRS data retrieval tool to update your FAFSA instead of submitting a tax return transcript.
-In addition to reviewing the email sent from our office, you can view outstanding requirements by logging into webCentral.
+In addition to reviewing the email sent from our office, you can view outstanding requirements by logging into PioneerWeb.

 How do I get a copy of my tax transcript?

-Once you have filed your taxes, you can obtain a copy of your transcript through the IRS website:
+Once you have filed your taxes, you can download a copy of your transcript through the IRS website:

 - Go to www.irs.gov.

-- Click on "Order a Tax Return or Account Transcript" in the Tools section of the homepage.
+- Click on "Get Transcript of Your Tax Records" in the Tools section of the homepage.